 DUBLIN, Jan.
 26, 2015 /PRNewswire/ --Research and Markets

-(http://www.researchandmarkets.com/research/8kb3cd/mobile_payments) has announced the addition of the "Mobile Payments: Only If Relevant and Useful" report to their offering.
+(http://www.researchandmarkets.com/research/tpqgc9/transit_and) has announced the addition of the "Transit and Tolls: New Tracks for Growth in Prepaid in the US" report to their offering.

 Key Topics Covered:

 Introduction: Transit and Toll Revenue Steadily Increasing

 Transit: Metro Systems Shifting to Noncash Fares

 - Open-Loop Cards

 - Transit's Slow Transition to Mobile

 Highway Toll Revenue

 - Data and Methodology for Estimating State Toll Revenues